 This seminar will explore the place of digital learning content in the delivery of apprenticeship standards.
 We will discuss how the right blend of digital technologies with face to face support maximises the learning opportunities for the apprentice, the wider workforce and the employer.
 With the requirement for 20% off the job training for apprentices, it is crucial that training providers continue to provide high quality, consistent training nationwide to safeguard long term return on investment for the learner and the employer.

 How do we know if coaching is working in our organisation?

-Coaching is everywhere, managers say they do it, companies are training it, internal pools of coaching are being set up.
-So why is that no organisations are reporting that they have a functioning coaching culture.
+Coaching is everywhere, managers say they do it, companies are training in it, internal pools of coaching are being set up.
+So why is it that no organisations are reporting that they have a functioning coaching culture.
 This workshop will look at the key reasons for coaching not working in organisations and the strategies and tools required to begin to change this.

 We will also be looking at big C and Small c coaching and why understanding this is so important.
 Also including agenda based conversations, fear, respect and use of appropriate language and leadership styles.